Estimating the contribution of early and late noise in vision from psychophysical data: 3. Noise estimation I: Using only threshold data

-As a result, by maximizing the correlation with no external nor early noise one could fit the structure of the covariance of the late noise, but not its absolute scale.
-In fact, in Eq.~\ref{metric_noise1} the terms depending on the input noise act as a \emph{reference} for the late noise.
-In absence of such fixed reference, the late noise could be arbitrarily scaled with no impact on the correlation between theory and experiment.
-The same is true for the external noise (controlled by the experimenter) and the early noise (see Eq.~\ref{external_scale} in Appendix A).
+As a consequence, by maximizing the correlation with no external noise one could fit the structure of the covariance of the noise sources, but not its absolute scale, which would be of limited interest---external noise effectively anchors the absolute scale of the internal noises (early and late) relative to the \emph{known} external noise.

+The sum of terms in Eq.~\ref{metric_noise1} implies that the different noise sources actually play the role of relative references for each other: global scaling of all the noise sources at the same time has no effect on the correlation, but considering a bigger contribution (say of late noise) with no variation of the other sources, would have an impact in reproducing the experiments.

-This observation (which will be confirmed by a numerical experiment below) suggests that the experiments used to determine the noise should use substantial amount of external noise and include early noise in the formulation to ensure the necessary constraints for the scale of the late noise.
-This is the reason why we considered accurate threshold measurements that used stimuli with external noise, such as those by~\citeA{Wichmann02}.
+This observation suggests that the experiments used to determine the noise should use substantial amount of external noise and include early noise in the formulation to ensure the necessary constraints for the scale of the late noise and even noise at the (putative) decision stage. \blue{This role of the external noise as scale was also apparent in the classical Eq.~\ref{classic}: in absence of external noise, $N_\varepsilon = 0$, the scale of the late noise $k^2$ is arbitrary, as it goes out of the denominator and just scales the distance.
+The advantage in our Eq.~\ref{metric_noise1} is that it explicitly contains the early noise, so it can also be compared to the external noise.} This special role is the reason to use accurate threshold measurements in external noise such as those in~\citet{Wichmann02}.